 Figure 3.1 depicts the average public expenditures on education across the Danube Region.
-Due to the non-availability of data for the year 2020 in almost all countries of the Danube Region, we cannot yet quantify the effect of the COVID-19 pandemic.
-In case of Austria, where data is available, an increase in public expenditure on education of 7% from 2019 to 2020 can be observed.
-The Danube Region's average level of expenditure on education varied from 4.4% of its GDP in 2016 to 4.8% of its GDP in 2019, remaining comparable to the average EU-27 level.
+Between 2011-2019, the Danube Region's average level of expenditure on education varied from 4.4% of its GDP in 2016 to 4.8% of its GDP in 2019, remaining comparable to the average EU-27 level.
 The Republic of Moldova, Slovenia and Ukraine had the highest levels of governmental spending on education (5.8%, 5.5% and 6%, respectively, in 2019), which was largely related to their low GDP levels, particularly in the Republic of Moldova and Ukraine, relative to the EU Member States of the Danube Region.
 However, all three countries experienced a sharp decline in public spending on education over the period of 2011-2019 (14%, 17% and 9% drops, respectively).